Old World Charms of Eastern Europe

 How is airfare arranged?

 The official start point for this Adventure is our hotel in Berlin, Germany, about a 25 to 35 EURO taxi ride from one of Berlin’s two airports: Tegel Airport (airport code TXL) and Schönefeld Airport (airport code SXF).
 The finish point is Warsaw, Poland.
-We recommend that you contact Debbi Custer, the travel agent we work with, to help book your flight arrangements.
-In this age of airfare complications and airport uncertainty, using a travel agent is a good investment!
-More details about flight arrangements and travel agent contact information will be provided in the Adventure Advice flyer, mailed to you after you register for the Adventure.
-Please do not book your airfare prior to receiving the Adventure Advice flyer!
+More details will be available after this itinerary has been finalized.

 What about the walks?